bussidn/PrgrammersAreTheWorstReaders/README.md

 That's just an example but there is many more.
 Each time we call a class IAccount or AccountImpl, it is a pattern that we follow that prevent us from thinking about the name we should give.
 Each time you call a method applyChange, or fillProperties, you're not revealing intent.
 You force the reader to do extra job to understand what the name implies.

-/** I chapter */

-=> We should see our own patterns as a toolbox in which we can pick.
+=> We should see our own patterns only as a toolbox in which we can pick.

-## Craft tools
+## Conclusion

-### Early is cheaper
-### consider easing the load

-* express business logic
-* write something you want/expect to read
-* don't mix level of abstraction (https://codurance.com/2015/01/27/balanced-abstraction-principle/)
-* craft convention helps : good naming + little functions
+I hope that you recognized yourself in this article, because I hope it can be useful.
+Nowing what prevent us to improving ourself is the best way to cast those bad habits aside and try to change things.

+This is what I love about the software craftmanship community, it tries to come back to essentials and naming things correctly, making our code readable is one of the first things we learn as a programmer.
+It is also one of the first things we forget.